Notice to ALL SLA MEMBERS:

 The Chesterfield Board

-of Selectmen has found that the town’s Zoning Board of Adjustment (ZBA) Board did not act in the community’s best
+of Selectmen found that the town’s Zoning Board of Adjustment (ZBA) did not act in the community’s best

-interest and has voted to appeal the ZBA’s approval of this development.
+interest and voted to appeal the ZBA’s variance for cluster housing (at the sight of the former Spofford Hall) .

 The SLA Board’s position on this